alephcloud/hs-configuration-tools/README.md

 The main features are

-1.   configuration management through integration of command line option parsing and configuration files,
+1.  compositional configuration management with integration of command line option parsing and configuration files, validation of configurations, and loading of configurations from remote locations,
 2.  a `Setup.hs` file that generates a `PkgInfo` module for each component of a package that provide information about the package and the build, and
 3.  a set of types for configuration of HTTP services and clients along with aeson instances and command line option parsers.

 The ultimate goal for this package is a general framework for compositional configuration management for software components.